 - By Train: The AVE high-speed train connects Seville to Madrid (2.5 hours) and other major Spanish cities.
 Trains arrive at Santa Justa Station, a short taxi or bus ride to the city center.

 - By Bus or Car: You can also drive or take a long-distance bus.
-The city is well-linked with roads and highways.
+The city is well-linked with roads and highways. you can book your tickets here.

 Where to Stay:

 There are plenty of budget to mid-range hotels in Seville.
 Since we spent the entire day exploring, our main priority was a clean and comfortable bed to ensure a good night’s sleep and start the next day’s adventures feeling refreshed.
+We stayed at NH Sevilla Plaza de Armas for the entire trip, and it was absolutely the right choice.
+The location is ideal—perfectly situated between Metropol Parasol and Plaza de España, which made sightseeing effortless.
+Plus, the hotel itself is super comfortable, with a great breakfast spread that fueled our daily adventures.

 - Budget Option: